lcdsmao/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST lines.size == 1 && lines[0].startsWith("My job is \"coroutine#1\":BlockingCoroutine{Active}@") -->

-Note, that [isActive][CoroutineScope.isActive] in [CoroutineScope] is just a convenient shortcut for `coroutineContext[Job]?.isActive == true`.
+Note, that [isActive] in [CoroutineScope] is just a convenient shortcut for `coroutineContext[Job]?.isActive == true`.

 ### Children of a coroutine